Your connection is slow when you have fiber? Here's how to fix it

 Last updated: January 2, 2023

 Some time ago you took the plunge and opted for the optical fiber.
-Like more and more French people, you will therefore be able to take advantage of very high-speed internet at home.
+Like more and more French people, you will therefore be able to benefit from very high speed internet at home.

-Except that if it's on paper, in fact, you still have network problems and perhaps the situation has even worsened for some time.
-In fact, you can't get full internet speed through your fiber optic connection.
+Except that if it's on paper, in reality, you still have network problems and perhaps even the situation has gotten worse for some time.
+In fact, you are unable to get full internet speed through your fiber optic connection.

 So, if you are wondering why your internet speed keeps dropping, we will walk you through this article to fix your fiber optic connection issues.